 1 Introduction

-[Editor’s Note: Check Terminology to avoid overlap with 5B, use of “Radar”?]

-This Report addresses devices using ultra-wideband (UWB) technologies in the frequency range below 10.6 GHz.
-It provides information on current and future use of UWB technology, including characteristics and assumed deployment information, including possible national experiences.
+This Report addresses devices using ultra-wideband (UWB) technologies in the frequency range between 3.1 GHz and 10.6 GHz.
+It provides information on current and planned use of UWB technology, including possible national experiences.
+The Report covers only applications using UWB technologies operating as license-exempt short-range devices (SRDs), and uses not covered by a Radiocommunication Service allocation in the Radio Regulations (RR).

-[Editor's Note: Check on the lower limit of frequency ranges used, etc…]

-This report provides information about the evolution of ultra-wideband (UWB) technology and its usage, particularly since the 2019 introduction of UWB capabilities in smartphones.
-It only covers applications using UWB technologies operating as short-range devices (SRDs), i.e. not covered by an allocation in the Radio Regulations (RR).

-It provides context based how UWB was foreseen to develop at the time of the creation of Recommendation ITU-R SM.1755-0, and may serve as common ground on which to base a substantial overhaul of recommendation ITU-R SM.1755-0 to update it with the current use of UWB.

 Additional information about UWB technical parameters and industrial/commercial use cases may be found in Recommendation ITU-R SM.1755-0 and Report ITU-R SM.2057-0.